-If you are not trekking we head off early, making our way to the capital Kigali, a very European style city.
-For those trekking, a transfer is arranged for later in the day through to Kigali.

-We spend the next two nights in Kigali, the modern capital of Rwanda.
+Today we head off early, making our way to the capital Kigali, a very European style city to spend the night in Kigali, and the modern capital of Rwanda.
 A country that has had a turbulent history, Rwanda has now moved rapidly forward in an attempt to put their past behind them.
 We honour and reflect on this past during a visit to the Genocide Memorial in the capital Kigali.
 Some also take time to visit the Nyamata Church Memorial, or a Women's Centre, Hotel des Mille Collines (well known from the movie Hotel Rwanda), or wander in the local markets.

-Distance, Day 21: 115 kms

 Est. Drive Time, Day 21: 3 hours

-Meals: X2 Breakfasts, X2 Dinners

-Optional excursions: Trek to Dian Fossey's grave, Visit to the Genocide museum and memorial, Nyamata Church Memorial.
+Optional excursions: Visit to the Genocide museum and memorial, Nyamata Church Memorial.